Acquit: Absolve a person legally from an accusation of criminal guilt

 Criminal justice system: A major social institution that is tasked with controlling crime in various ways

-Criminogenic needs: Are items that when changed, can lower an individual’s risk of offending.
+Criminogenic needs: These are items that when changed, can lower an individual’s risk of offending.
 They include items like prior criminal history, antisocial attitudes, antisocial (pro-criminal) friends, a lack of education, family or marital problems, a lack of job stability, substance abuse, and personality characteristics (mental health and antisocial personality)

 Critical stages: Any step in the criminal justice process that is so important to a just outcome that the Supreme Court has attached to it specific due process rights